RuiQianSun/team7/README.md

  To identify key features that influence stroke risk and develop an accurate predictive model for better healthcare outcomes

 ## Techniques
-Before preceedings to the model preparations
+Before preceedings to the training the model, we understand the data and perform the preprocessing.
+During the pre-processing, we update the missing numeric values with its mean, categorize the non-numeric values, and standardize the numeric ones.

 ### Models